BestTimesToVisit.com Logo

 How easy is it to get around Riyadh without a car?

-While Riyadh is sprawling, using ride-hailing apps like Careem is very convenient and affordable.
-The city also has a developing public transportation system, but it's not yet as comprehensive as in other major global cities.
-Taxis are available, but negotiating fares can be tricky; using an app is generally easier and safer.
+While Riyadh is sprawling, ride-hailing apps like Uber and Careem are readily available and affordable.
+The public transportation system is improving, but it's not as comprehensive as in other major cities.
+Taxis are also an option, but negotiate the fare beforehand.

-What are some hidden gems or lesser-known places to visit in Riyadh?
+What are some hidden gems or lesser-known places to explore in Riyadh?

-How safe is Riyadh for solo female travelers?
+How safe is Riyadh for tourists, and what precautions should I take?

 Ready to Plan Your Trip?